Funded by Auckland Zoo Conservation Fund (2019-present)

 So why do some populations, such as the Matukituki Valley kea, seem more at risk to picking up 1080 than others?

-At-risk populations may include those kea which are habituated to people (in particular, hut birds and those kea being fed by people), or which have high blood lead levels (which may make them more likely to scrounge due to impaired cognitive function impacting on ability to forage natural food sources).
+At-risk populations may include those kea that are habituated to people (in particular, hut birds and those kea being fed by people), or which have high blood lead levels (which may make them more likely to scrounge due to impaired cognitive function impacting on the ability to forage natural food sources).
 The Matukituki Valley birds fall into this first category.
 However, there may be other factors that put certain kea at higher risk (time of year, individual behaviour, cultural learning and food availability etc) and until these risk factors are identified, more funding and research needs to be focused to identify robust and cost-effective mitigation measures as well as ongoing monitoring of these populations through operations.

 As such, we advocate the following measures urgently be adopted to minimise harm as follows: